BernardoFuret/Mushu-Report-Wiki-tasks/README.md

 boolean values (if empty or not set, it is converted to `false`; `true` otherwise).

 * `CSV_FILE_NAME`: Required variable.
 The name of the file (including the extension) placed in the `data` folder to be processed.
-Mandatory variable.

 ### Running the script
 TODO